TodePond/TodePondDotCom/wikiblogarden/work/dear-spotify/readme.md

 Here are some features I would like to see in your app.

-If you add them all, I promise I will take triple my payments to you!
+If you add them all, I promise that I'll triple my payments to spotify!

 ## Pay artists less